Status of the Global Network of Regional Sustainable Energy Centers (GN-SEC)

-By looking at the moderate growth rates of Sustainable Energy and Climate Technology (SECT) markets in many developing countries, it becomes obvious that SDG-7, SDG-9 and SDG-13 cannot be attained by 2030 in business-as-usual scenarios.
+By looking at the moderate growth rates of sustainable energy technology markets in many developing countries, it becomes obvious that SDG-7, SDG-9 and SDG-13 cannot be attained by 2030 in business-as-usual scenarios.
 There is need for economies of scale and speed.
-In this context, formal, informal, centralised and decentralized multi-stakeholder partnerships - leveraging flexible networks and resources between a broad range of like-minded partners in developing and developed countries – can become important accelerators.
+In this context, regional, south-south and triangular cooperation can become an important accelerator.

 A presentation on the current status of the GN-SEC is available here.